 The Difference Between Good and Bad Stiffness

-Get your mind out of the gutter, I’m talking about muscles here.
+Get your mind out of the gutter, I’m talking about muscles here…;o)

 Having “tight” or “stiff” muscles is often viewed as a bad thing.
-Not Jillian Michaels trying to teach a kettlebell swing bad, but bad nonetheless.
+Not losing a match of Squid Game bad, but bad nonetheless.

 When someone presents with a (true) muscular length limitation there are increased risks of injury involved – strains, tears, explosive diarrhea1 – not to mention an increased likelihood of faulty movement patterns up and down the kinetic chain.